 A good command of English provides a strong platform for a learner to successfully complete a degree programme.
-As such, all students admitted to Singapore University of Social Sciences from the January 2016 intake (with the exception of the Chinese, Early Childhood, Malay and Tamil undergraduate programmes) who do not have at least:
+As such, all part-time undergraduate students admitted to Singapore University of Social Sciences from the January 2016 intake (with the exception of the Chinese, Early Childhood, Malay and Tamil undergraduate programmes) who do not have at least:

 - a Grade B4 in GCE 'O' level English Language, or